Getting to know the YJA

 YJA members report and comment on all aspects of the boating scene in everything from local newspapers and radio to world-wide satellite television channels.

-The details of nearly 300 YJA members that appear on the following pages provide a choice of qualified journalists, photographers and presenters with the skills to do justice to any event or promotion – be it a local regatta or major international event.
+The details of YJA members that appear on the following pages provides a choice of qualified journalists, photographers and presenters with the skills to do justice to any event or promotion – be it a local regatta or major international event.

 Involving experienced YJA members in the early stages of the promotion of an event can result in rich benefits for all involved.